NETWAYS/fundamentals4puppet-training/sections/modules/03_parameterized_classes.md

 ****

-### Promote the variable $ensure to be a parameter
+### Promote the variable "$ensure" to be a parameter

-Change your class to provide a parameter $ensure which takes "running" and "stopped" with a default of "running".
-And a Boolean parameter named $enable with a default to true.
+Change your class to provide a parameter "$ensure" which takes "running" and "stopped" with a default of "running".
+And a Boolean parameter named "$enable" with a default to "true".
 Both have to manage the service.

     $ vim ~/puppet/modules/apache/manifests/init.pp